propublica/timeline-setter/doc/doc.markdown

 <a id="release-020"></a>
 ### 0.2.0

-* New feature adds support for custom intervals for interval notches.
+* New feature adds support for custom interval notch ranges.
 * Change command line to output supporting assets by default unless `-a` is specified

 <a id="release-012"></a>